 As you evaluate suppliers, you will find many providers offering other cybersecurity services that could be useful for your organisation.
 For example, at evalian®, our incident response table-top exercises complement our outsourced CISO services, enabling you to effectively improve your internal incident response capabilities while giving you access to a trusted security expert who can spearhead incident response.

 Shortlisting suppliers is somewhat like an interview process.
 A good candidate organisation should give you a presentation of their services, be able to present you with examples of successful incident response investigations they have led and have a documented methodology they can share with you.

-If you need guidance on your incident response approach, we can help.
-We can assist with incident response assessment, planning and facilitate cyber incident response exercises.
+If you need guidance on an incident response approach, we can help.
+We can assist with incident response assessment, and planning and facilitate cyber incident response exercises.
 Through these services, we can help you identify what outsourced services you need and work with you to identify suitable suppliers for technical and non-technical incident response services.
 In the meantime, you may find our latest blog helpful for some initial steps to take in the aftermath of a cyber security incident.